Pocholo Villanueva

 Pocholo "Cholo" Iñigo Villanueva (born November 24, 1982) is a Filipino former professional basketball player.
-He currently serves as the head coach for the Tanduay Rum Masters and the assistant coach for the Bay Area Dragons.
+He currently serves as the head coach for the Tanduay Rum Masters.
+He previously served as the assistant coach for the Bay Area Dragons.
 He was drafted with the thirteenth overall pick of the 2008 PBA draft by the Air21 Express.
 From 2001 to 2007, he played for the De La Salle Green Archers in the UAAP where he won a championship in 2007 and was named co-Finals MVP with JVee Casio.

 Professional career

 Barangay Ginebra traded Paul Artadi, Rafi Reavis, and the rights to 2009 PBA draft 8th pick overall Chris Timberlake for Enrico Villanueva, Rich Alvarez, Celino Cruz, and Paolo Bugia of Purefoods.
 Burger King acted as the conduit team, trading Villanueva to Ginebra and acquiring the rights to 2009 Rookie draft eighteenth pick Orlando Daroya and future picks.
 However, he chose to retire and pursue a career in coaching.